Cotton Pantyliners (3-Pack)Gladrags

 Alternative to disposable pantyliners.

-Slim and absorbent, these reusable pantyliners are perfect for light everyday protection or as backup for your menstrual cup or tampon.
+Slim and absorbent, these reusable pantyliners are perfect for light everyday protection or as a backup for your menstrual cup or tampon.
 These breathable, all-cotton liners are so comfortable you'll hardly know you're wearing one!
 This reusable pantyliner is equivalent to a small disposable pantyliner.

 - Length: 6.75"